12 Home Staging Tips for Homeowners Trying to Sell

 Fresh Eyes and Objectivity

-Of course, you love your family photos, the tchotchkes you’ve collected through the years, and the paint colors you’ve chosen for every room.
+Of course, you love your family photos, the trinkets you’ve collected through the years, and the paint colors you’ve chosen for every room.
 Buyers, however, might not.

-An experienced stager can walk through and objectively point to the things that might need to be put away, cleaned, moved around, or refreshed before the house is photographed for the listing or has its first showing.
+An experienced stager can walk through and objectively point out what might need to be put away, cleaned, moved around, or refreshed before the house is photographed for the listing or has its first showing.
 A professional also may have home-staging tips to help you market to the types of buyers most often found in your area, whether that’s growing families who are upsizing or baby boomers who are downsizing their home.

-Stagers are trained to give the homes they work on the kind of polished, cohesive look buyers are used to seeing on HGTV.
+Stagers are trained to give the homes they work on a polished, cohesive look that buyers are used to seeing on Home and Garden Television.
 But living in a home that’s been styled for others may be a bit nerve-wracking.
 And if the furniture is not your own, you may have to keep kids, pets, and glasses of red wine away to avoid any damage.

 Exposing Bigger Problems

-Moving furniture around to create a more open look could also create some problems, if, for example, those changes expose a crack in the wall or a stain on the carpet.
-Making those fixes may delay getting your home on the market.
+Moving furniture around to create a more open layout could also create some problems if, for example, those changes expose a crack in the wall or a stain on the carpet.
+Making these repairs may delay getting your home on the market.

 Pros and Cons of Hiring a Professional Home Stager